pombredanne/bocadillo/docs/guides/ingredients/problem.md

     app.run()
 ```

 That's it!
-As you can see, fixtures allow views to **receive and use objects without having to care about import, setup nor cleanup**.
+As you can see, ingredients allow views to **receive and use objects without having to care about import, setup nor cleanup**.

-Let's now see what features fixtures offer and how to use them.
+Let's now see what features ingredients offer and how to use them.